hoteckfung/CertChain/README.md

 ### **1. Environment Configuration**

-Update your `.env.local` for production:
+Update your `.env` for production:

 ```env
 # Blockchain Configuration